UA-Online/style-guide/_pages/academic-titles.md

 ---
 title: academic titles
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## academic titles
+# academic titles

 Capitalize formal titles when used immediately before a name.
 Lowercase formal titles when used alone or in constructions that set them off from a name by commas: _Dean Robert Tidwell_, but _Dr.
 Robert Tidwell, dean of the Extension Division_.[^28]